Measuring the giant radio galaxy length distribution with the LoTSS: Framework derivations and details

 then $B_\nu$ is Pareto distributed --- just like $L$:

 If RGs are self-similar in shape, then their lobe volumes are proportional to $L^3$.
 RGs appear to retain constant lobe luminosity density over most of their lifetime, so that their lobe monochromatic emission coefficients \citep{Rybicki11986} are proportional to $L^{-3}$.
 As line-of-sight lengths through the lobes are proportional to $L$, surface brightness is proportional to $L^{-2}$.
-These arguments thus suggest $\zeta = -2$.\\ It is a poor approximation to assume that all GRGs of proper length $l_\mathrm{ref}$ have the same surface brightness $b_{\nu,\mathrm{ref}}$: observations suggest a variability of several orders of magnitude.
+These arguments thus suggest $\zeta = -2$.

+It is a poor approximation to assume that all giants of proper length $l_\mathrm{ref}$ have the same surface brightness $b_{\nu,\mathrm{ref}}$: observations suggest a variability of several orders of magnitude.
 A better description is

 where $S$ is a lognormal RV whose median is 1.
 The PDF of $S$ is then determined by parameter $\sigma_\mathrm{ref}$:

 The surface brightness CDF and PDF now become